Forty Signs of Rain: Reception

-Rick Kleffel began a strong review with a strong statement:
+Rick Kleffel began a review with a strong statement:

 Embarrassingly enough, what's all too often missing from science fiction is science itself. ...
 Robinson offers a fine example of science fiction as fiction about the process of science...
 Bureaucrats, lobbyists and working-stiff scientists are revealed in all their self-conflicted glory.
 For the reader, it's an exciting glimpse of science entwined with a frightening and convincing speculative plot.
 Forty Signs of Rain may be the smartest and best disaster novel you'll read.

 Robinson zooms into the heads of his scientific and bureaucratic characters with laser-like clarity.
 Frank constantly observes the people around him as if they were primates, roaming the African plains... he sees the world as a scientist even when he's just standing in an elevator.
 But he's also a complex and conflicted character. ...
 Robinson is working on a wide canvas here, so some reader patience for final results will be required.
 But within the confines of this first entry in the series, you get a nice sense of toe-tapping tension as careers collide with cash and bounce back hopelessly, helplessly in the face of a nearly religious faith in the efficacy of capitalism.